davi-mbatista/flexmix/README.md

 	}

-This is pretty straightforward and now you might know what I'm talking about.
-The only rule is the order of things. ***For now, flexmix only works if you follow this order of properties on the mixing:***
+That was pretty straightforward.
+The only rule is the order of things. *For now, flexmix only works if you follow this order of properties on the mixing:*

-	flex-cont(flex-direction, flex-wrap, justify-content, align-items, align-content);
+`flex-direction` > `flex-wrap` > `justify-content` > `align-items` > `align-content`

+*If you wanna know more about flexbox, check this [complete guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) by Chris Coyier on css-tricks*

 "Why?" you may ask.
-Well, at this moment I can't figure it out how to set us free from this, but if you, my dear fellow sass-hacker-master-coder-xtreme-developer know how to do it, just feel free to fork me =)
+Well, at this moment I can't figure it out how to set us free from this, but, if you my dear fellow sass-hacker-master-coder-extreme-developer know how to do it, just feel free to fork me =)

 ## ...but, you also may ask:
 ##### "Ok, I got it.
-But can I do this faster?"
+But can I do this quickly?"
 ##### "I have bills to pay!
-Can it be more quick?"
+Can it be more faster?"
 ##### "My cat is having some trouble to poop in the right place, can you help me?"

 My answer for you is: Yes!
 Sure!
 Probably not.